dgunning/MathMastery/CourseContent/units/unit1/worksheets/lesson14_unit_review_worksheet.md

 ## Part I: Applications

 19. A ball is thrown upward from a height of 5 feet with an initial velocity of 40 feet per second.
 The height h(t) of the ball (in feet) after t seconds is given by h(t) = -16t² + 40t + 5.

-    a) What is the maximum height reached by the ball?
+    𝗮.
+What is the maximum height reached by the ball?

-    b) When does the ball hit the ground?
+    𝗯.
+When does the ball hit the ground?

-    c) At what times is the ball at a height of 20 feet?
+    𝗰.
+At what times is the ball at a height of 20 feet?

 20. A company finds that the profit P(x) (in dollars) from selling x units of a product is given by P(x) = -0.1x² + 60x - 500.

-    a) How many units should be sold to maximize profit?
+    𝗮.
+How many units should be sold to maximize profit?

-    b) What is the maximum profit?
+    𝗯.
+What is the maximum profit?

-    c) What is the break-even point (where profit equals zero)?
+    𝗰.
+What is the break-even point (where profit equals zero)?

 ## Part J: Challenge Problems